mattermost/docs/source/playbooks/work-with-playbooks.rst

 To access this setting, open the playbooks tab.
 Select the playbook you want to edit, then select the **Outline** tab.
 Select **Actions** in the left-hand menu and make your selection under the **When a run starts** heading.

 When you start a run, your selection is the default but can be changed for each run.
+Additionally, it's also possible to move a started run to another channel, so you're not locked into whichever option you select.

 Status updates
 --------------